BitsOfAdventures/ai-e2e-tester/README.md

 ## 💬 Feedback Wanted
 This is an early prototype.
 If you try it, please open an issue or suggest improvements, any feedback is appreciated!

+## Currently Supported Actions
+Here is what the agent can currently do on the tested website:

+- Click on links, buttons, etc..
+- Type text into input fields
+- Navigate to the previous page
+- Scroll down
+- Wait while the page is loading data from the server